apenella/go-ansible/README.md

 type StdoutCallbackResultsFunc func(context.Context, io.Reader, io.Writer, ...results.TransformerFunc) error
 ```

 The functions to manage the output are defined in the `github.com/apenella/go-ansible/pkg/stdoutcallback/results` package.
-By utilizing these functions and defining a custom stdout callback, you can customize how the output of the execution.
+By utilizing these functions and defining a custom stdout callback, you can customize the output of the execution.

 #### Results

-In the `github.com/apenella/go-ansible/pkg/stdoutcallback/results` package, there are different methods available to manage the outputs of Ansible commands.
+In the `github.com/apenella/go-ansible/pkg/execute/result` package, there are different methods available to manage the outputs of Ansible commands.

 ##### Transformers